 The seven skills of a good public speaker must come together to reach excellence.

 I’ve seen great speakers with creativity, producing content that you’d have never imagined – but they get no traction because they weren’t able to master the skill of production.
 They stop before they take off.
 I’ve also seen speakers with unlimited amounts of stories that can last a lifetime – but are not able to put it into beautiful rhetoric or speak with a powerful voice so that the world can hear them.
 There are speakers who are out there, struggling to get ahead because they are weak in one or two of these skills.
 And just one is enough to leave you at “Average”.
 This is why your regiment of development must focus on these seven holistically.
 There’s no way around it.
 You must aim daily for their development.

 The need for courage

 You must also understand that it takes guts to achieve something phenomenal.
+Whether it is to ask someone on a date or to speak in public – depending on where you are at in your life, it can be phenomenal.
 In the process of mastering your craft, or pursuing your goals, you’ll have your enemy visit you on a daily basis at a constant frequency.
 Your enemy does not rest.
 He does not give up.
 So, you cannot rest, you cannot give up.